codewinchester/codewinchester/README.md

-# Hi there, My name is Ken and ...
+# Hi there, My name is Kenneth and ...

 I'm an IT Support Specialist (T1) whose interests lie in Networking, Cybersecurity and Programming.

 <a href="https://www.linkedin.com/in/kenneth-kipchumba/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Experienced IT Support Specialist looking to deepen my expertise in networking and infrastructure, with a long-term interest in cybersecurity.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|